-Like anything else in life, if you want to know how to do something you ought to do your research first.
-When it comes to matters relating to family law it is best to have an attorney representing you whatever it is you are trying to achieve.
-I can tell you that many of the clients at our law office originally attempted to represent themselves only to find out that the challenges they faced were too much for them to handle.
+Like anything else in life, if you want to know how to do something, you ought to do your research first.
+When it comes to matters relating to family law, it is best to have an attorney representing you, whatever it is you are trying to achieve.
+I can tell you that many of the clients at our law office initially attempted to express themselves only to find out that the challenges they faced were too much for them to handle.
 As a result, these folks came to our office to begin working with us.

-Significant harm can be done to your case and your life if you go into your family law case without representation.
+If you go into your family law case without representation, significant harm can be done to your point and life.
 Beyond the fact that you are not an attorney, you also have a day job and a family.
-This means that not only do you not have the expertise to handle a family law case you also don’t have the time to learn how to proceed within the family courts.
+This means that not only do you not have the expertise to handle a family law case, and you also don’t have the time to learn how to proceed within the family courts.
 This is a double whammy that you won’t be able to adjust for along the way.
-It’s not like you are suddenly going to have an additional four hours a day to learn about family law, drafting documents and negotiations within a family law case.
+It’s not like you will suddenly have an additional four hours a day to learn about family law, drafting documents, and negotiations within a family law case.

-Next, consider the time that will be lost by virtue of the fact that you are trying to learn how to file and proceed with a family law case.
-Think about when you first started in your job.
+Next, consider the time lost because you are trying to learn how to file and proceed with a family law case.
+Think about when you first started your job.
 How much longer did it take for you to complete the assignments that you now consider basic or rudimentary?
 I’m willing to bet that you can do something now in a matter of minutes that it may have taken you an hour to complete when you first started working at your current employer.

 Here is my point- before we get into the meat and potatoes of today’s blog post.
-There are many, many attorneys in southeast Texas who will take your family law case and will tell you that they can handle helping you draft a premarital or marital property agreement.
-However, there are very few attorneys that only practice in family law and have the experience in helping clients negotiate and draft these agreements like the Law Office of Bryan Fagan.
+Many attorneys in southeast Texas will take your family law case and tell you that they can handle helping you draft a premarital or marital property agreement.
+However, very few attorneys only practice in family law and have experience assisting clients in negotiating and drafting these agreements, like the Law Office of Bryan Fagan.

-Before you make a decision to hire a lawyer, I recommend you contact our office to discuss how we can assist you during this part of your life.
-A consultation with one of our licensed family law attorneys is free of charge and is a great opportunity for you to ask questions and receive direct feedback about your particular circumstances.
+Before you decide to hire a lawyer, I recommend you contact our office to discuss how to assist you during this part of your life.
+A consultation with one of our licensed family law attorneys is free of charge.
+It is an excellent opportunity for you to ask questions and receive direct feedback about your particular circumstances.
 I hope that the tips we provide you with today will be helpful to you and your family.
 However, the only way to get your specific facts and circumstances considered is by speaking to an attorney directly.

-I think the most important piece of information that I can share with you today (other than the advice I just gave you about hiring an attorney) is that both you and your spouse (or fiancé) should each have attorneys in the negotiation process.
+I think the most critical piece of information that I can share with you today (other than the advice I just gave you about hiring an attorney) is that both you and your spouse (or fiancé) should have attorneys in the negotiation process.
 I understand that you and your spouse are not on bad terms and that, right now, you likely see eye to eye on many issues.
-However, you are negotiating about subjects where you and your spouse may not have the same interests or have different understandings of the facts.
-As such, having the same attorney will not allow you each to receive objective, independent advice that is suited to your specific interests.
+However, you are negotiating about subjects where you and your spouse may not have the same interests or have different understandings of the facts—as such, having the exact attorney will not allow you each to receive objective, independent advice suited to your specific needs interests.

-That does not mean that not having your own attorney would not be a factor in a determining the enforceability of the agreement.
-If there are signs that you coerced your spouse into signing the agreement or failed to disclose material facts to her, and she did not have an attorney of her own, that likely would cause your agreement to be declared unenforceable by a family court judge.
-With that said, it would make a ton of sense for you and your spouse to both have an attorney during the negotiation and drafting of a premarital or martial property agreement.
+That does not mean that not having your attorney would not be a factor in determining the enforceability of the agreement.
+If there are signs that you coerced your spouse into signing the contract or failed to disclose material facts to her, and she did not have an attorney of her own, that likely would cause your agreement to be declared unenforceable by a family court judge.
+With that said, it would make a ton of sense for you and your spouse to both have an attorney during the negotiation and drafting of a premarital or marital property agreement.

-If your spouse tells you that she does not want to have her own attorney for consultation and representation, then you all should make note of that in the agreement itself.
-It should be specifically stated that your spouse was told that it would be in her best interests to have an attorney present to advise her but that she chose to forego representation.
-The agreement should also state that your attorney did not provide any advice or counsel to your spouse at any point in the drafting and negotiation process.
+If your spouse tells you that she does not want to have her attorney for consultation and representation, you all should note that in the agreement itself.
+It should be stated explicitly that your spouse was told that it would be in her best interests to have an attorney present to advise her but chose to forego representation.
+The agreement should also state that your attorney did not provide advice or counsel to your spouse at any point in the drafting and negotiation process.

-An attorney cannot ethically represent both you and your spouse in the drafting and negotiation of a premarital or martial property agreement.
+An attorney cannot ethically represent both you and your spouse in the drafting and negotiating of a premarital or marital property agreement.
 In addition, an attorney cannot provide advice to the other party in this process, either.
-Do not expect that if your fiancé hires her own family law attorney during the negotiation of a premarital agreement that you can get by asking that lawyer questions and thus save on attorney’s fees.
+Do not expect that if your fiancé hires her family law attorney during the negotiation of a premarital agreement, you can get by asking that lawyer questions and thus save on attorney’s fees.
 It won’t happen.

-I think it’s the tendency of most people to wait until the very last minute to do most anything.
-If you are planning a wedding, I think there is a even greater likelihood that you would push anything not related to the wedding to the backburner of your life.
-A premarital property agreement is one of those things that is not directly related to a wedding but is extremely important in its own right.
+I think most people tend to wait until the very last minute to do almost anything.
+If you are planning a wedding, I believe there is an even greater likelihood that you would push anything not related to the wedding to the backburner of your life.
+A premarital property agreement is one of those things that are not directly related to a wedding but is extremely important in its own right.

-You and your fiancé should do your best to not negotiate and draft a premarital agreement in the days prior to your wedding.
-In fact, you should aim to complete this process as far before the “big day” as possible.
-The reason that I believe you should not wait until the last minute is because the closer to your wedding that the agreement is signed, the greater the likelihood that the agreement can be challenged as being influenced by fraud or duress.
-Basically, it can appear that one of your only chose to sign the agreement because you were running out of time or were being forced into doing so.
+You and your fiancé should do your best not to negotiate and draft a premarital agreement in the days before your wedding.
+You should aim to complete this process as far before the “big day” as possible.
+I believe you should not wait until the last minute because the closer to your wedding that the agreement is signed, the greater the likelihood that the contract can be challenged as being influenced by fraud or duress.
+It can appear that one of your only chose to sign the agreement because you were running out of time or were being forced into doing so.

-There is no hard and fast rule that states the length of time between when the agreement is signed, and the date of your wedding has any specific importance when it comes to enforceability.
-However, it is still best to negotiate well in advance of a wedding and to have your agreement in place so that you can focus on the other issues that are ongoing in your life.
+No hard and fast rule states the length of time between when the agreement is signed, and the date of your wedding has any specific importance regarding enforceability.
+However, it is still best to negotiate skillfully in advance of marriage and have your agreement in place to focus on the other ongoing issues in your life.

-Put all your cards the table during the negotiation process
+Put all your cards on the table during the negotiation process.

-It is possible to talk to your spouse about signing a form that would waive the need to receive all information regarding financial information and obligations that you have.
+It is possible to talk to your spouse about signing a form that would waive the need to receive all information regarding your financial information and obligations.
 This form would need to be signed before you sign the marital property agreement, however.
-The date, time and even location of where that waiver is signed would be important to note on the form as well as within the property agreement itself.
+The date, time, and even location of where that waiver is signed would be essential to note on the form and within the property agreement itself.
 You want to avoid any future confusion or question as to the validity of either document.